Want the perfect workout program?Take Quiz

 Now that you have a base number to work with from the calculator, you now know that you need to eat less than that number to lose weight.
 For the vast majority of people, this is simply a 300-500 caloric deficit.
 This range is given to account for the size of people.
 Obviously, if you are small, you will want to be on the lower end.
 Even if you are a big guy, if your body fat is relatively low, you’ll also want to be on the lower end.
 Keep in mind that no matter what, the larger deficit you are in increases the chance of breaking down muscle.

 Note: Some diets will say some trainees with high bf% can go upwards of a 1000 caloric deficit.
 This may be true for general weight loss, but if you are following a bulk and cut cycle, do not do this!

 A daily caloric deficit of 300-500 calories will equal 2,100-3,500 calories a week.
 It takes about 3,500 calories to lose one pound of body weight, resulting in a weekly loss of 0.6-1.0 lbs.
 This is much less than most people are expecting but should illustrate the need to be patient.
 Further, it shows you why you shouldn’t try to drop “20 lbs In 1 Month!”

 When cutting, your nutrition habits become much more important.
 We suggest you focus on eating these 12 best foods for cutting to help you shed fat and maintain muscle.
 Nutrition during a cut is essential because your goal is to retain all of your muscle while being in a caloric deficit.
 This takes some special consideration, and it all revolves around protein and food timing.
-Your protein intake (and timing) will be the number one determinate in the succession of your cut.
+Your daily protein intake (and timing) will be the number one determinate in the succession of your cut.
 In addition, you should always opt for high protein low fat foods when cutting.

 The majority of trainees will do well with the upper recommendation levels for protein and stay close to 2.0 grams of protein per kg. of body weight per day (g/kg/d).
 If you handle these amounts well, you could experiment with even a bit higher numbers.